Guest Post by

-Fast forward a decade later, and I finally understand that is wasn’t the budget that was failing, it was me that was failing at sticking to the budget.
-Learning how to budget can be a tough task, and most budget fails because of three common reasons; unrealistic projections, not putting it in writing, and quitting too soon.
+Fast forward a decade later, and I finally understand that is wasn’t the budget that was failing, it was me that was failing at sticking to the budget. can be a tough task, and most budget fails because of three common reasons; unrealistic projections, not putting it in writing, and quitting too soon.

 So many people just pull numbers out of thin air when developing a budget.
 “I think I spend about $300 a month on groceries,” is something I have heard often when helping single dads with their budgets.
 No. Just no.

 Go back over the previous three months worth of bank statements and/or credit card bills and add up all your supermarket expenses.
 Then average those months to find out an actual depiction of what you spend monthly on groceries.
 You need to do this for all categories on your budget.

 Some items, known as fixed expenses (rent, mortgage, car payment, etc) will not change, but you need to concern yourself with the variable expenses, the ones which will change month to month (groceries, eating out, clothes, frivolous purchases, etc.).

 Once you have done this, you can set some realistic expectations on your budget.

 Once you have your expectations set, you should put everything in writing.
 A written budget will keep you on route to success and also help you to decide how and where your budget should be updated.
 Never underestimate the importance of declaring your goals in writing.
 Once you write your budget, it becomes real and more importantly, attainable.